logicly-au/pmhc-mds-spec/doc/data-model-and-specifications.rst

 The versions specified for PMHC MDS reporting are:

-- PC1 - Parent Report Measure for Children aged 4-10, Baseline version;
+- PC1 - SDQ Parent Report: 4-10 years (Baseline version);
-- PC2 - Parent Report Measure for Children and Adolescents aged 4-10, Follow up version;
+- PC2 - SDQ Parent Report: 4-10 years (Follow up version);
-- PY1 - Parent Report Measure for Youth aged 11-17, Baseline version;
+- PY1 - SDQ Parent Report: 11-17 years (Baseline version);
-- PY2 - Parent Report Measure for Youth aged 11-17, Follow up version;
+- PY2 - SDQ Parent Report: 11-17 years (Follow up version);
-- YR1 - Youth self report measure (11-17), Baseline version; and
+- YR1 - SDQ Youth Report: 11-17 years (Baseline version); and
-- YR2 - Youth self report measure (11-17), Follow up version.
+- YR2 - SDQ Youth Report: 11-17 years (Follow up version).

 *We acknowledge that there is also a parent-report for 2-4 years; and teacher versions for all the years (2-4; 4-10 and 11-17) but that these are not to be reported the PMHC-MDS.*